nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @belongsToMany(
   """
-  Which pagination style to use.
+  Specify the relationship method name in the model class, if it is named different from the field in the schema.
+  """
+  relation: String

+  """
+  Apply scopes to the underlying query.
+  """
+  scopes: [String!]

+  """
+  ALlows to resolve the relation as a paginated list.
   Allowed values: paginator, connection.
   """
-  type: String = "paginator"
+  type: String

   """
   Specify the default quantity of elements to be returned.
+  Only applies when using pagination.
   """
   defaultCount: Int

   """
   Specify the maximum quantity of elements to be returned.
+  Only applies when using pagination.
   """
   maxCount: Int

   """
-  Specify the relationship method name in the model class, if it is named different from the field in the schema.
-  """
-  relation: String

-  """
-  Apply scopes to the underlying query.
-  """
-  scopes: [String!]

-  """
   Specify a custom type that implements the Edge interface to extend edge object.
+  Only applies when using Relay style "connection" pagination.
   """
   edgeType: String
 ) on FIELD_DEFINITION